Saints beat battling Leeds to go six points clear

 A sixth straight Super League win and ninth victory in 10, strengthened the champions' bid to retain their title, while back-to-back defeats left Leeds in eighth.

-Saints hit the front after seven minutes when former Rhinos centre Hurrell used his momentum to reach out and ground the ball on the line.
+Saints hit the front after seven minutes when former Rhinos centre Hurrell, who also scored a try in St Helens' 26-0 win at Headingley in April, used his momentum to reach out and ground the ball on the line.

 Walmsley added a second Saints try after a superb Morgan Knowles offload, but Newman cut open the home defence with a thrilling run, slaloming his way from the touchline to cross near the posts.